 RE is taught in dynamic and creative ways at Kingsnorth School, children are given opportunities to learn through discussion, art, drama and by using real life artefacts, all of which enhance their learning.
 Achievement is given prominence in school and classroom displays which show the children’s journey towards answering big questions.
 The provision of Religious Education covers a wide range of world faiths allowing pupils to explore their own beliefs through discovery of other cultures.
 We follow guidelines from Kent Agreed Syllabus, including Understanding Christianity, as recommended by the Canterbury Diocese for both our RE and Collective Worship.
 This in turn ties in with our Learning Challenge Curriculum in which pupils explore other countries.
 A good example of this is our practice of using the Mexican ‘Posada’, where Mary and Joseph journey around the homes of people in the run up to Christmas.

-Pupils enjoy RE lessons in which they are encouraged to engage with difficult questions, share their views and to form reasoned opinions for themselves.
-In addition, learning about religion is always applied to real life so that our children can learn from it.
-Our most recent Statutory Inspection of Anglican and Methodist Schools (SIAMS) inspection judged our provision of RE to be ‘good’.
+Pupils enjoy RE lessons in which they are encouraged to engage with a series of mini questions leading up to answering a big question which reflects the learning for the term.
+This learning journey is documented in the pupils’ books and on our working walls.
+Pupils are taught to appraise different beliefs, share their views and form reasoned responses for themselves.
+In addition, learning about religion is always applied to real life so that our children can learn from it and understand what it means to be a citizen if multi-cultural Britain.

 Other opportunities for religious expression include the attendance of Year 6 at the Canterbury Cathedral schools day and involvement in Remembrance Day both here and in France.
-Pupils plan an act of remembrance in our local church, where they lay crosses on their graves.
+Pupils plan an act of remembrance in our local church, where they lay crosses on the graves.
 In France the act of Remembrance in Boulogne Cemetery marks where a local soldier from our community is buried.
 The pupils lead the service with House captains laying the wreath.